jlangch/venice/doc/readme/multi-file-app.md

 This fragment of the application archive's main file 'billing.venice' demonstrates how to load additional files and resources from the archive.
-'billing.venice' is the application's main file and automatically executed when the app is started.
+The main file is automatically executed when the app is started.
 It bootstraps the application.

 ```clojure
 (ns billing)